Albert Wynn: Career

-Wynn entered the Democratic primary for the 4th District in 1992.
-The 4th had been reconfigured as a black-majority district after the 1990 Census, and the previous incumbent, three-term Democrat Tom McMillen, had been drawn out of the district.
+Wynn entered the Democratic primary for the 4th district in 1992.
+The 4th district had been reconfigured as a black-majority district after the 1990 Census, and the previous incumbent, three-term Democrat Tom McMillen, had been drawn out of the district.
 Wynn won a crowded seven-way primary by 1,300 votes, all but assuring him of election in the heavily Democratic district.
 He won the general election in November with 75 percent of the vote and was reelected seven times, never dropping below 75 percent of the vote.

 Wynn was a member of the House Energy and Commerce Committee, where he chaired the Subcommittee on the Environment and Hazardous Materials.
 Wynn placed a high priority on economic issues.
 Wynn also supported the energy bill promoted by Vice President and former Halliburton CEO Dick Cheney.

 Congressman Wynn pledges his support for Prince George's Hospital Center.

 During the 105th Congress, Wynn sponsored legislation passed to improve federal contracting opportunities for small and minority businesses.
 He has twice received the Small Business Administration Administrator's Leadership Award for his efforts on behalf of small businesses.

 His 2000 re-election race made headlines, when the Congressman's estranged wife, Jessie Wynn, served as the campaign manager for his Republican opponent, John B. Kimble.
 In radio spots for Kimble's campaign, Mrs. Wynn stated "Albert Wynn does not respect black women.
 He left me for the white woman."

 During the 107th Congress, Wynn was one of only four of 36 Congressional Black Caucus members who voted on October 10, 2002 for the joint resolution authorizing the Iraq War.
 The other three Congressional Black Caucus members who voted for the resolution authorizing the Iraq War were Bill Jefferson of Louisiana, Sanford Bishop of Georgia, and Harold Ford, Jr. of Tennessee.
 Wynn also served on the Congressional Black Caucus' Political Action Committee and its Minority Business Task Force.

 Wynn has issued statements of support for integrating illegal aliens into society, so long as strong border security provisions are included.
 He spoke at the Washington, D.C.
 Immigration Rally in April 2006, condemning H. R. 4437 and other bills that aim to deport all illegal immigrants.
 On Wynn's official website, he says "Now that they are in this country, we owe them respect and fair treatment."